bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 It's really the best resource week to week for what's kind of going on.
 But yeah, you're right.
 I mean, Optech was founded in 2018 on the heels of the 2017 bull run fee market.
-And, you know, initially, there was a lot of emphasis when we would go out and talk to various members of industry about how to kind of manage the fee market and how to use things like RBF, so that exchanges were making the most efficient use of block space that they could.
+And, you know, initially, there was a lot of emphases when we would go out and talk to various members of the industry about how to kind of manage the fee market and how to use things like RBF so that exchanges were making the most efficient use of block space that they could.
-What I think we found in practice many times was that exchanges were aware that they were inefficient, but they just had kind of like bigger fish to fry from the standpoint of being a corporate entity with shareholders and profits to make.
+What I think we found in practice many times was that exchanges were aware that they were inefficient, but they just had kind of bigger fish to fry from the standpoint of being a corporate entity with shareholders and profits to make.
 And so like the conclusion that I kind of came to was, well, If a business wants to ignore best practices and basically penalize themselves with fees, you know, it's fine with me to subsidize miners and create a robust fee market.
 So I kind of like exited that conversation a little bit just because I found it was very hard to get uptake and it wasn't my position to try and sort of like push people.

 NVK: 00:07:19

-Yeah.
-It's a tough position to be in just generally speaking.
+Yeah, It's a tough position to be in just generally speaking.
-Right.
-I mean, like Bitcoin has a set of incentives, you know, it's money for your enemies and everybody's sort of like using differently and they have both like overt and covert like incentives or sort of like intentions, right?
+I mean, like Bitcoin has a set of incentives, you know, it's money for your enemies, and everybody's sort of like using differently and they have both like overt and covert like incentives or sort of like intentions, right?
 And we can't read people's minds, right?
 We can just work with the network thinking of like sort of like the worst case scenario and the best case scenario and sort of like, you know, aim somewhere where it makes sense for each feature.

-## The beginning of Bitcoin development

 So like, let's sort of like go back in time.
-How does this whole thing started?
+How does this whole thing start?
 How did Bitcoin development start?
-Right, I mean, you have Satoshi releases the paper, right?
+Right, I mean, you have Satoshi release the paper, right?
-He releases the source code, I think was on SourceForge at the time.
+He released the source code, which I think was on SourceForge at the time.
-And conversations were had on email and on Bitcoin Talk, if I remember right.
+And conversations were had via email and on Bitcoin Talk if I remember right.
-My memory is also failing of that time.
+My memory is also failing at that time.
 So that's sort of like how it starts, right?
-I mean, And Satoshi has very sort of like unilateral decisions that he pushes into Bitcoin, right?
+I mean, Satoshi has very sort of like unilateral decisions that he pushes into Bitcoin, right?
 Like, oh, I don't want Bitcoin block to be 32 megabytes.
 It's going to be one.
-Right.
 So like, boom, made a change.
 Push.
 Nobody says anything.

+## The beginning of Bitcoin development

 Sjors Provoost: 00:08:28

-I read some of the discussion on the on the Bitcoin talk forum for when Satoshi made those changes.
+I read some of the discussion on the Bitcoin Talk forum about when Satoshi made those changes.
-And I think the the change to one megabyte, the discussion wasn't even about that change.
+And I think the change to one megabyte, the discussion wasn't even about that change.
 There was another change in that in a pull request.
 I'm saying between scarecrows because he just pushed change.
-Yeah, there were people commenting on that, even though two lines above, there was the block size decrease.
+Yeah, there were people commenting on that, even though two lines above, there was a block size decrease.
 So that then makes you wonder whether there was some private communication about that change, or whether there was just no communication about the change and people didn't even know about it until much later.

 NVK: 00:09:00